mfernest/SEBC/challenges/challenges.md

 * Create the Issue `Test HDFS`
 * Assign yourself and label it `started`
-* As user `hilary`, use `teragen` to generate a 65,536,000-record dataset
+* As user `oakland`, use `teragen` to generate a 65,536,000-record dataset
-  * Write the output to 16 files
+  * Write the output to 12 files
-  * Set the block size to 64 MB
+  * Set the block size to 32 MB
-  * Set the mapper container size to 768 MiB
+  * Set the mapper container size to 1000 MiB
   * Name the target directory `tgen`
   * Use the `time` command to capture job duration
 * Put the following in `challenges/labs/4_teragen.md`
   * The full `teragen` command and output
   * The result of the `time` command
-  * The command and output of `hdfs dfs -ls /user/hilary/tgen`
+  * The command and output of `hdfs dfs -ls /user/oakland/tgen`
-  * The command and output of `hadoop fsck -blocks /user/hilary`
+  * The command and output of `hadoop fsck -blocks /user/oakland`
 * Push this work to GitHub and label the Issue `review`
-* Assign the issue to the instructors
+* Assign the issue to an instructor

 ---
 <div style="page-break-after: always;"></div>